ursho2552/Bluecloud_WB_Cluster/README.md

-## **CEPHALOPOD - Comprehensive Ensemble Pipeline for Habitat modelling Across Large-scale Ocean Plankton Observation Datasets**
+## **CEPHALOPOD - Comprehensive Ensemble Pipeline for Habitat modelling Across Large-scale Ocean Pelagic Observation Datasets**

 This repository contains all code and technical documentation to understand the basis of CEPHALOPOD and install it on your local machine or institution computing cluster.
 CEPHALOPOD is a standardized and flexible framework for marine habitat modeling across various types and sources of input data. **It is targeted at - but not limited to - plankton observation datasets.**

 CEPHALOPOD is also designed as the main tool for the Ecosystem Workbench of the Bluecloud2026 E.U. project.
-This initiative aims to enhance the accessibility, accuracy and inter-comparability of extensive plankton *in-situ* observation datasets, derived from traditional counting methods, quantitative imaging, and cutting-edge genomic techniques available from repositories such as OBIS, GBIF, AtlantECO or MATOU.
+This initiative aims to enhance the accessibility, accuracy and inter-comparability of extensive plankton *in-situ* observation datasets, derived from traditional counting methods, quantitative imaging, and cutting-edge genomic (Metagenome Assembled Genome; MAG) techniques available from repositories such as OBIS, GBIF, AtlantECO or MATOU.
 It offers a sustainable working for generating ecosystem-level Essential Ocean and Biodiverisity Variables (EOVs & EBVs), adhering to rigorous QA/QC procedures and best practices in the habitat modeling field.

 ## **How to install it ?**

 You can download and install CEPHALOPOD on your local machine or computing cluster by following the steps below.
 We recommend a minimum of 8 cores and 32 Gb of memory for a general usage across most case studies.